Daniel-Geo/marvelous-theme/index.md

 ---
-title: Home
+title: marvelous-theme
 ---

 # marvelous-theme

-This is my first Jekyll theme using
+This is my first Jekyll theme